RichardsGroup/VLA2018b/README.md

 # VLA2018B

-This repository contains all of the images -- and commands to make those images -- from data set 18B-229 from the VLA.
+This repository serves as a database for all (primarily Trevor's) work done for Richards et al. 2020: "High-z Quasars to the Radio Star Formation Limit".
+The structure of the repository is described below.